 Please check out Covid-19: Frequently asked Questions to get a better understanding about how it is to be a student at International People’s College during the pandemic.

-It is possible to cancel your participation at a courses at International People’s College and get a full refund up to four weeks prior to the course starts, and if you have Covid-19 related issues you can cancel your participation and get a full refund up to the courses begin.
-Read the ‘Terms and Conditions’.
+It is possible to cancel your participation at a courses at International People’s College and get a full refund up to four weeks prior to the course starts.
+Please, read the ‘Terms and Conditions’.

 On the 11th of March 2020 the Danish Prime minister, Mette Frederiksen, announced that Denmark would shut down for an unknown period of time due to the Covid-19 pandemic which meant that all Folk High Schools in Denmark cancelled their programs and shut down – uncertain when they could reopen and if the current students would be reunited at all.
 Almost three months later Mette Frederiksen pronounced that it was safe to reopen the Folk High Schools in Denmark under certain terms and conditions, and we were very happy to welcome all students on the Spring 2020 term back on Thursday the 4th of June.
 Around 60 students were reunited at campus for a three week intensive – and in man ways different – Folk High School experience.
 Since then the ‘Danish Language, Culture and Society’ and ‘English Language and Danish Culture and Society’ course have ran, and also a full Autumn Term 2020 with busy and happy students at International People’s College without any Covid-19 infected students at any time.